L2: Empuraan

-Lucifer was conceived as a three-part film series since its inception.
+Lucifer was conceived as a three-part film series from the outset.
 The first film's success led to the decision to proceed with the second in the series.
 It was announced in June 2019, and production, originally planned for mid-2020, faced delays due to the COVID-19 pandemic.
 Murali took the opportunity to expand the scale and scope of the film.
-Although it maintains continuity, it was meant to be a standalone entry, not requiring viewers to have seen the first film.
 The screenplay was finalised in July 2022, and pre-production began the next month.
 Lyca joined in September 2023, and in March 2025, Gopalan joined as a co-producer, following financial disputes with Lyca.
 Deepak Dev composed the original soundtrack and the background score.

-Principal photography took place from October 2023 to December 2024, spanning 145 days across sporadic schedules in India, the United Kingdom, the United States, and the United Arab Emirates.
-Made on a ₹150–175 crore budget, L2: Empuraan was released in theatres on 27 March 2025 in standard, EPIQ formats and being the first Malayalam movie to release on IMAX.
+Principal photography took place from October 2023 to December 2024, spanning 145 days across sporadic schedules in India, the United Arab Emirates, the United Kingdom, and the United States.
+Made on a ₹150–175 crore budget, L2: Empuraan was released in theatres on 27 March 2025 in standard, IMAX, EPIQ formats, and was the first Malayalam movie to release on IMAX.
 It is the most expensive Malayalam film to date.
-Upon release, it received mixed reviews from critics, with praise for the technical aspects, cast performances, depth of script, soundtrack, direction and making style.
-However, its screenplay, background scores and climax received polarized response.
-However, it became the first Malayalam film to cross ₹250 crore and was the highest-grossing Malayalam film of all time (grossing over ₹265-268 crore) before being overtaken by Lokah Chapter 1: Chandra.
-L2: Empuraan is currently the second highest-grossing Malayalam film of all-time and the ninth highest-grossing Indian film of the year.
+Upon release, it received mixed reviews from critics.
+However, L2: Empuraan became a commercial success and was the first Malayalam film to cross ₹250 crore (grossed over ₹265–268.05 crore).
+It is currently the third highest-grossing Malayalam film of all time and tenth highest-grossing Indian film of 2025.